Harmonizing the Disharmonious: Robert Coover and the MLC, Part II

 Even more recently, Coover has extended his ongoing conversation around American politics with an examination of his novella-length short story “The Cat in the Hat for President,” which was later published in 1980 as the slightly adapted A Political Fable.
-The story was inspired by Coover’s reading of Dr. Seuss to his three children, during which it dawned on him that the “cheerful anarachic youth of this generation” were all brought up by “the Cat.”
+The story was inspired by Coover’s reading of Dr. Seuss to his three children, during which it dawned on him that the “cheerful anarchic youth of this generation” were all brought up by “the Cat.”
 He noticed the symbol “I CAN READ IT ALL BY MYSELF” on the book’s cover and decided this boldly optimistic declarative statement resembled a campaign button.
-Coover is reframing his text around the furor of the 2016 presidential election with a live podcast reading on Wednesday, October 26th, which can be accessed at: http://www.brown.edu/web/livestream/.
+Coover is reframing his text around the furor of the 2016 presidential election with a live podcast reading on Wednesday, October 26th, which can be accessed through the Brown University LiveWebcast.

 On the more literal end of Coover’s conversational spectrum, he is known for his engaged (and engaging) dialogue with other authors (often about other authors, as per Coover’s correspondence with William H. Gass).
 Here, he writes to Stanley Elkin about a prospective publication in Playboy Magazine (where Coover’s work had already been featured).

 In addition to his more formal letters, Coover seems to enjoy sending brief notes of salutation on postcards, reaching out as though from some continuous journey.

 Here, he greets his Lord John Press editor Herb Yellin.